-Buildings and land improvements 5 to 40 years

-Machinery and equipment 3 to 25 years

-Trucks and automobiles 3 to 10 years

-Furniture and fixtures 3 to 20 years

-Computers and software 3 to 7 years

-Period of the

-Leasehold improvements lease
+Leasehold improvements

+5 to 40 years 3 to 25 years 3 to 10 years 3 to 20 years 3 to 7 years Period of the lease

 Timber depletion is provided on the basis of timber cut during the period related to the estimated quantity of recoverable timber.
 Assets under capital leases are depreciated on the straight-line method over the term of the lease.